groonga/gcs.groonga.org/docs/tutorial/index.md

 Hit enter to start importing.

 If you need some action before start importing, you will see the instructions like the screenshot below.
-Follow the instructions and run `gcs-import-examples` again.
+Follow the instructions and run `gcs-import-examples-http` again.

 <img src="gcs-import-examples-error.png" alt="gcs-import-examples command started with error" width="100%" />